homebodygym/homebodygym/pages/altcoins/buy-iota.md

 ### Step 1: Send to an Exchange

 After buying Bitcoin, you need to send it to an exchange that trades IOTA.
-In this guide, we will be using [Binance](https://www.binance.com/?ref=28685192){: target="_blank"}.
+In this guide, we will be using [Binance](https://www.binance.com/?ref=28685192){: target="_blank"}, which is one of the best ways to buy IOTA.
 Binance supports buying IOTA in the US and many other countries.

 After signing into Binance, look in the upper-right corner, hover over the Funds tab, then select Balances.